Evolane/akamai-cloudlets-regex-test/README.md

 Just run "npm install" to retrieve the "csvtojson" dependency.
 That's it
 * npm install

 You also need NodeJS installed.
-If you dont have it, you can always use brew to install it.
+You can always use homebrew (brew) to install it on Mac.

 * brew install node